antfu/talks/2022-10-16/src/slides.md

 }
 ```

-This allows the the clean up to be called on scope dispose.
+This allows the clean up to be called on scope dispose.

 </v-click>